apache/arrow/python/README.md

 ### Running the unit tests

-We are using [pytest][4] to develop out unit test suite.
-After building the project in place, you can run its unit tests like so:
+We are using [pytest][4] to develop our unit test suite.
+After building the project using `setup.py build_ext --inplace`, you can run its unit tests like
+so:

 ```bash
 pytest pyarrow